 After a full day of kayaking, this snack was an absolute necessity to provide the energy to keep hungry kids (and adults) sane while we prepped dinner on our tiny camp stoves.

 Another hat tip to Sara, who created and shared a daily meal plan about a week before we set out.
-The other families, including us, cribbed from Sara's menu which meant that our meals were in sync.
-One night, we all made Japanese curry and one morning, we had a pancake cook-off on our four camp stoves.
+The other families, including us, cribbed from Sara’s menu which meant that our meals were in sync.
+One night, we all made Japanese curry, and one morning, we had a pancake cook-off on our four camp stoves.
+Here’s our meal plan for the trip

 If your kids (or adults) are used to hot and cold running TV, internet and video games, the long evenings on the beach might start to feel pretty dull.
 To keep everyone entertained, bring a few games along for your family kayaking trip in the Broken Group.